RobertVogue/MovieMatch/README.md

 WhatApp Portion - Platform Stable, Rooms not pairing with users, Messaging currently not sending

+#Features
+##1.
+Login Page with preconfigured Demo user Login and Easy Sign Up Link

+##2.
+Netflix Inspired Discover Page

+##3.
+Clickable Movies for Instant Trailers (click movie again to end & hide display)

+##4.
+Tinder Inspired Cards to swipe movies you like and dislike

+##5.
+Tinder-like animation effects on swipe

+##6.
+Whatsapp Inspired Messaging using SocketIO-flask

 ## Getting started

 1. Clone this repository (only this branch)